vaibhavanuragi2004/adobe/replit.md

 This is a Flask-based PDF analysis web application that extracts titles and hierarchical headings from PDF documents.
 The application uses PyMuPDF for PDF processing and provides a web interface for users to upload PDFs and view structured analysis results.

-**Status**: ✅ COMPLETED - Application successfully deployed and tested
+**Status**: ✅ ENHANCED - Hybrid ML + Rule-based system implemented and tested
-- PDF processing with title and heading extraction working correctly
+- PDF processing with advanced semantic understanding and intra-page analysis
+- Integrated lightweight ML classifier (scikit-learn) for improved accuracy
+- Multi-line title reconstruction and context-aware heading detection
 - JSON output format matches specification requirements
-- Web interface functional with drag-and-drop upload
+- Web interface functional with simplified form submission
-- Template rendering issue resolved (tojsonfilter error fixed)
+- Hybrid scoring system combines rule-based logic with ML predictions

 ## User Preferences